 Our goal is to allow a necessary procedure to be accomplished, in an office setting, safely and comfortably.

-Oral pre-op medications are occasionally given and these are usually a sedative type drug.
 I.V. medication is typically composed of midazolam (Versed), a sedative, ketamine, a dissociative drug, and an amnestic/hypnotic called propofol (Diprivan).
 These are given according to the patient’s weight and are administered by an infusion pump, which can be adjusted on a moment-to-moment basis.
 The effects of these drugs are short-lived and, therefore, wear off very quickly.
-Oxygen is usually used.
+Oxygen is routinely used.

 An EKG monitors the heart rhythm.
 A pulse oximeter monitors blood oxygen levels.
 Respiration is monitored utilizing capnography and direct observation.
 An automatic blood pressure monitor is also used.
 Close observation is employed.